quiet-ghost/quiet-ghost/README.md

 **`Software Engineer Student`**

-Currently learning Computer Programming.
-This is my journey...
+Currently learning Computer Programming at Gwinnett Tech College.
+Working on some small side projects while going to school to better understand and have continous practice.

 <p align='left'>
         <a href="https://github.com/quiet-ghost?tab=followers">